jaanvi-bajaj/pizzeria-mama-mias/replit.md

 ## Overview

 Mama Mia's Pizzeria is a full-stack restaurant website for an authentic Italian pizzeria in Dubai Marina.
-The application provides a complete online ordering system with menu browsing, cart management, checkout process, table reservations, and customer testimonials.
-Built with a modern React frontend and Express backend, it features real-time order tracking via WebSockets and a comprehensive design system following Italian restaurant aesthetics.
+The application provides a complete online ordering system with menu browsing, cart management, secure payment processing (cash and card), checkout process, table reservations, and customer testimonials.
+Built with a modern React frontend and Express backend, it features real-time order tracking via WebSockets, payment method selection with card details collection, and a comprehensive design system following Italian restaurant aesthetics with wine bottle imagery.

 ## User Preferences